-(6).
 Support to deal with the aftermath of abuse:

-Consideration should be given to the kind of support that children, parents and members of staff may need.
+Consideration should be given to the kind of support that participant, parents and members of staff may need.
 Use of helplines, support groups and open meetings will maintain an open culture and help the healing process.
-The British